omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 Policies
 ***********
-Use this for further policies settings, that will be applied when using from this template.
+Use this for further policies settings, that will be applied when using this template.

 The following can be set here: